Faculty Engagement Opportunities

 The University Scholars Program introduces a community of high-achieving students to the visual and performing arts, encourages them to consider issues drawn from the sciences and politics, challenges them to excel academically and inspires them to explore and engage through cultural and outdoor explorations programs.
 The program offers many opportunities for faculty to engage, support and educate high-achieving students.
 To learn more about these opportunities, or to propose a new opportunity, please contact:

-Senior Associate Director, University Scholars Program
+Director, University Scholars and Honors Program

 Participate in the Scholars Forum